Kay Lahusen’s Gay Table

-John: Well, I was going through the throes of a breakup.
+JF: Well, I was going through the throes of a breakup.
 Friends of mine said, “You have to go out again.”
 So I said, “I’ll go out if you take me to a gay bar that I haven’t been to.”
 They drove me to this remote gay bar in…

-John: Germantown.
+JF: Germantown.
 And, believe me, it was remote.
 And…

-Colin: … the rest is history.
+CJ: … the rest is history.
 Moved to Brookline.
 We got married after the Massachusetts Superior Court decision and we had a blessing service in an Episcopal monastery in Cambridge.

-John: The only one.
+JF: The only one.

-Colin: The only one.
+CJ: The only one.

-Eric: The only one that had ever been done there.
+EM: The only one that had ever been done there.

-Colin: … still the first and only gay blessing service.
+CJ: … still the first and only gay blessing service.

-Eric’s narration: Also joining us at the table is José Hernandez Alvarez, a slight, quiet man, but don’t let that fool you.
+EM Narration: Also joining us at the table is José Hernandez Alvarez, a slight, quiet man, but don’t let that fool you.
 He tells us how he fought for, and won, custody of his three children after his first marriage, to a woman, fell apart.
 José came out at 40 and says that he was the first gay parent ever to be awarded custody in the state of Wisconsin, but that victory came at a price.

 José Hernandez Alvarez: I could just about hold down a job and take care of the kids during that time.
 When it appeared in the newspapers, a gang came and broke every single window in our house.
-We had to go live with some friends because, you know, because it was so cold in the winter.
+We had to go live with some friends, you know, because it was so cold in the winter.
 And after that I was stalked by guys who trailed me wherever I went in Milwaukee.